 Go on boat trips

-For taking in winter sun, Algarve is the perfect place to go on boat trips.
+For taking in the winter sun, Algarve is the perfect place to go on boat trips.
 There’s such an impressive coastline to discover from the sea with an insane number of sea caves.

-There are several boat trips leaving from the coastal towns like Albufeira and Lagos and anywhere in between that will take you to to see the mesmerizing Benagil Cave, but also to the hundreds of other lesser-known caves that are only seen from the water.
+There are several boat trips leaving from the coastal towns like Albufeira and Lagos and anywhere in between that will take you to see the mesmerizing Benagil Cave, but also to the hundreds of other lesser-known caves that are only seen from the water.

 There are also numerous hidden beaches and the rock formations along the coast are breathtaking.
 Discover the twin arches and Ponta da Piedade from the boat, it’s so much fun!